Routes and server

 The server also accepts the mapUnhandledError and onCaughtError error

-options — see Errors — and the instrumentation option covered in
+options — see Errors — the instrumentation option covered in

 Next.js integration